nahueldaima/Vue-Js-Resume/README.md

 ### Prerequisites

-This project on its first version gets its data from a Real Time Database on Firebase [(https://firebase.google.com/products/realtime-database/)].
+This project on its first version gets its data from a [Real Time Database on Firebase](https://firebase.google.com/products/realtime-database/).
 If you wish to setup your own data, you will have to:
  - Create a real time database with your account.
  - Set the read/write permits as: